Building Apps

 Run

-npm installfrom the terminal in your IDE (try Visual Studio Code if you're just getting started).Update the
+npm installfrom the terminal in your IDE.Review the

-.env.localfile in the project root with:FG_DEV_TENANT=yourTenantKey FG_DEV_SITE=yourSiteKey FG_DEV_ENVIRONMENT=yourEnvironmentKeyyourTenantKeyis the one you use to sign in to the Console.yourSiteKeyis the key of the Site you're going to create backing Workflows in.
+.env.localfile in the project root.
+The downloaded sample app includes this configuration, but you can update it if you need to target different values:FG_DEV_TENANT=yourTenantKey FG_DEV_SITE=yourSiteKey FG_DEV_ENVIRONMENT=yourEnvironmentKeyyourTenantKeyis the one you use to sign in to the Console.yourSiteKeyis the key of the Site you're going to create backing Workflows in.
 You can obtain it from the URL when you're signed in to the Console or from the Site Detail Pane.yourEnvironmentKeyis the Environment you're going to target while developing the app.
 We recommend using the first (test) Environment and you can find its key underEnvironmentson the Site Detail Pane.

-Register the Flowgear Builder MCP Server in your AI agent in your IDE.
+Register the Flowgear Builder MCP Server in your AI agent.
+For most readers, this will be from the project opened in your IDE.

 You can also build apps that run outside of Flowgear.
 To use Workflows in this mode, use a Token-based Key.